DCrusher/mobile-billing-demo/README.md

 ### Important folders of the project
 1. api - the main part of the backend;
 2. assets/src - the frontend part.
+3. ./refactoring.js - part 1 of the test task (refactoring of the function)

 ### Starting project
 1. Start back and front part in parallel: `npm start`